 Cabbage – I like adding in some more color, plus the cabbage adds more nutrients, but you could omit all together if needed.

 Apples – you’ll definitely want to use a sweet apple, such as honey crisp, Fuji, or gala.
 I don’t recommend a green apple, or any other tart variety.

 Sunflower nuts - these are the small seeds inside a sunflower seed - these are often referred to as "nuts" even though it's still technically a seed.
 Just make sure you are buying shelled sunflower seeds (most commonly referred to as "sunflower nuts").

 Greek yogurt - make sure to use unsweetened plain Greek yogurt.
 I use Kite Hill plain unsweetened Greek yogurt to keep it dairy free (it's made from almond milk).
 If not dairy free, you could use regular Greek yogurt too, just make sure are buying plain, unsweetened yogurt.

 How to Keep the Ingredients Clean/Healthy

 Mayonnaise – look for mayonnaise that is made using 100% avocado oil and has no added sugar.
 I use Primal Kitchen’s Avocado Oil Mayonnaise.
 Mayonnaise can get a bad wrap because of the unhealthy oils and sugar it’s typically made with, but Primal Kitchen is a life saver with their avocado oil mayonnaise.
-Sir Kensington is another good option.
+Chosen Foods is another good option.

 Bacon - first, look for uncured bacon, which means it's processed without added nitrates or nitrites.
 Preferably look for organic bacon (or a label stating no antibiotics were used) and bacon without any added sugar.
 Both Applegate and Niman Ranch have great options.
 And both are dedicated to raising animals in a humane way.